 Therapeutic riding benefits patients with cognitive, physical, emotional, social or a combination of these challenges.
 Persons with disabilities are often restricted in their movements and interaction.
 With horseback riding or equestrian therapy, they are given the opportunity for independence and mobility.
 Riding an animal for therapy offers physical and mental benefits to the handicap individual who are usually refused of outdoor experiences.

 People with specific disabilities are benefited in innumerable ways with therapeutic horse riding.
-Here are the common areas of disability that are included in many therapeutic riding programs:
+Here are the common areas of disability that are targeted in many therapeutic riding programs.

 This is observable in patients with in stroke, spastic cerebral palsy, multiple sclerosis, spinal cord injury or traumatic brain injury characterized by muscle tone increase in the limbs.
 During riding, the horse’s movement naturally mimics a person’s motion while walking.
 In this way, the horse aids in relaxing the rider’s muscles and increasing his or her balance and flexibility.
 Riders increase their sense of control when riding narrowly-built horses with smooth bearings.
 The experience build in them feeling of freedom and confidence through equestrian or equine therapy.